Free downloadable 26-page booklet

 How about you?
 Do you want everything God has for you?
 Do you think God would give you a bad gift?

 Jesus asked His disciples a rhetorical question, expecting them to answer for themselves.
 I repeat it here:

 “So I say to you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 If a son asks for bread from any father among you, will he give him a stone?
 Or if he asks for a fish, will he give him a serpent instead of a fish?
 Or if he asks for an egg, will he offer him a scorpion?
 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”

 Ask Him to baptize you with the Holy Spirit.
 If you still have questions, ask God to show you the truth.
 Please do not ignore this important gift that Jesus died and rose from the dead for you to have.

 About the Author: Dr. Steve Highlander is a Missionary to Papua New Guinea, working with the International Church of the Foursquare Gospel and the Foursquare Gospel Church of PNG.
 He holds a doctorate in Pastoral Theology from Faith Bible College in Independence, MO.
+He is also a Certified Christian Counselor with the Association of Scriptural Psychology Therapists.
 During the past 40 years, Steve has served the Body of Christ as a pastor, teacher, and apostolic leader.
-He has been pastor of several churches in the Midwest, done church planting, prison ministry, and multi-media ministry, in addition to international mission work in several countries.
+He has been pastor of several churches in the Midwest, and done church planting, prison ministry, and multi-media ministry, in addition to international mission work in several countries.
 He is a published author with several books to his credit.
-He and his wife, Brooke, who is a psychologist, live in Port Moresby, Papua New Guinea when they are on the Mission field.
+Steve currently serves as Senior Pastor of the Community Foursquare Chapel in Ottawa, Kansas.